dennisjackson/trust-negotiation-comments/concerns-and-risks.md

 Unlike the earlier concerns which apply to both drafts, Trust Expressions and Trust Anchors have quite different properties from a privacy perspective.

 Trust Expressions essentially boils down to clients exposing a user agent string which describes the behavior of their certificate validation procedures.
 At the very least, this will leak the client's root store and how recently it was updated, but may become much more granular depending on the exact implementation, e.g. "Chrome on Android 14.1" vs "Android WebView 14.1" vs "Chromium on Android 14" vs "Brave 124".
-Exposing this information to the network is a considerable fingerprinting vector for passive observers who would otherwise struggle to distinguish different Chromium derivatives - and even more of a challenge outside the browser ecosystem.
+Exposing this information to the network is a considerable fingerprinting vector for passive observers who would otherwise struggle to distinguish different Chromium derivatives - and is even more of a challenge outside the browser ecosystem.

 Trust Anchors improves on this design slightly, by having the client only expose the specific trust anchor it wants to use in this particular interaction with a website.
 However, the true benefits depend heavily on how those trust anchors are described.
-If the same identifiers are used between different root programs, then the privacy impact would be reduced, but so would the utility of the signal.
+If the same identifiers are used between different root programs, then the privacy impact would be mitigated, but so would the utility of the signal.
 Otherwise, the same concerns as for Trust Expressions apply.